 Our Advisory Council

-Terry Anderson, 69, is a retired journalist – a former foreign correspondent in Asia, Africa and the Middle East.
+Terry Anderson is a former foreign correspondent in Asia, Africa and the Middle East.
 He served as Chief Middle East Correspondent for the Associated Press, as well as working as a newspaper editor, tv & radio reporter and documentary producer.
-He has spent 12 years as a journalism professor at Syracuse University, Ohio University, the Columbia School of Journalism and the University of Florida.
-He recently retired to Orange, Va..
+He taught journalism at Syracuse University, Ohio University, the Columbia School of Journalism and the University of Florida.
+He recently retired to Orange, Va.
 He is a former Marine and Vietnam veteran, and author of the best-selling book “Den of Lions,” recounting the seven years he was held hostage in Lebanon.
-He has been a frequent speaker on those events, journalism and the Middle East.
 Anderson holds numerous awards in journalism, as well as for volunteer and charitable work.
 He is honorary chairman of the Committee to Protect Journalists, which works on behalf of journalists under threat around the world, and co-chair of the Vietnam Children’s Fund, which has built more than 50 schools in Vietnam.
-Anderson is an enthusiastic diver (cave-dive certified and experienced), and a horse lover who has raised and trained young and troubled horses.

 Liz Chamberlin is the Executive Director of the International Security Management Association (ISMA).
 She began her career in law, where she focused on insurance defense litigation, workers compensation, and corporate litigation matters.
 Ms. Chamberlin graduated from the University of Iowa (B.A., political science and international relations); and from the University of Iowa College of Law.She resides in Wiltshire, UK.

 Gene Delaune serves as a member of the Hostage US Board of Directors.
-He is the Chief Medical Officer for Europ Assistance’s (EA) North American offices.
+He is the Chief Medical Officer for Europ Assistance’s (EA) / Generali Globas Assistance (GGA) North American offices.
 He manages the US in-house Medical Team which is responsible for determining the adequacy of care customers are receiving and making travel recommendations around medical evacuations and repatriations.
 He also sits on the International Medical Steering Committee, representing the Americas’ interests and shaping medical policy for the group.

-Dr. Delaune is a board certified Emergency Physician with medical licenses in six states, practicing clinically 80-100 hours per month in several major medical centers.
+Dr. Delaune is a board certified Emergency Physician with medical licenses in nine states, practicing clinically 80-100 hours per month in several major medical centers.

 Prior to EA, Dr. Delaune served on active duty in the US Air Force and in 2003 served in Baghdad as the primary physician determining the “fitness to fly” of patients evacuated out of the war zone.
 He also worked as a flight surgeon for the US Air Force at Tyndall Air Force Base in Florida, Ramstein Air Base in Germany and was trained as a USAF Critical Care Aeromedical Transport Team as well as a NASA space shuttle support physician.
 Dr. Delaune conducted his medical residency at George Washington University, graduated from the Tulane University School of Medicine and completed his undergraduate training at the University of Notre Dame.

-Jen Easterly is a Managing Director of Morgan Stanley in the Technology Information Risk Division.
-She joined the firm in February after nearly three decades in U.S. Government service.
-Prior to joining Morgan Stanley, Jen served on the National Security Council as Special Assistant to the President and Senior Director for Counterterrorism where she led the development and coordination of U.S. counterterrorism and hostage policy.
-Prior to that, she was the Deputy for Counterterrorism at the National Security Agency.
-Jen retired from the U.S. Army after more than twenty years of service which included command and staff assignments in intelligence and cyber operations, as well as tours of duty in Haiti, the Balkans, Iraq,and Afghanistan.
-A distinguished graduate of West Point, Jen holds a Master’s degree in Politics, Philosophy, and Economics from the University of Oxford.
-A member of the Council on Foreign Relations and a French-American Foundation Young Leader, Jen is the recipient of the Council on Foreign Relations International Affairs Fellowship, the George S. Franklin Fellowship, and the Director, National Security Agency Fellowship.
-She serves on the Board of Trustees of the Morgan Stanley Foundation and the Board of Directors of Nuru International, a non-profit organization dedicated to the eradication of extreme poverty.
+Jen Easterly is a Managing Director of Morgan Stanley and Global Head of the Firm’s Cybersecurity Fusion Center.
+Prior to joining the Firm, Jen served on the National Security Council as Special Assistant to the President and Senior Director for Counterterrorism where she led the development and coordination of U.S. counterterrorism and hostage policy.
+Jen retired from the U.S. Army after more than twenty years of service which included tours of duty in Haiti, the Balkans, Iraq, and Afghanistan.
+A Trustee of the Morgan Stanley Foundation, Jen also serves on the Board of Directors of Nuru International, the James W. Foley Legacy Foundation, and Theorem Media.
+She is the 2018 recipient of the Foley Foundation American Hostage Freedom Award.

 Mr. Eisen is a trial lawyer with more than 35 years’ experience in the trial of jury and non-jury cases in federal and state courts throughout the country.
 He has tried numerous cases to jury verdict in federal and state courts and arbitration cases to Awards.
 Mr. Eisen represents plaintiffs and defendants in litigation matters involving contracts, securities, banking, class action, construction, bankruptcy, intellectual property, real estate, and trusts and estates issues.
 Mr. Eisen is a Fellow in the American College of Trail Lawyers, in which fellowship is extended by invitation only to experienced trail lawyers within the top one percent of the trial bar in the United States and Canada.